-But even if the full House could subpoen the President under its legislative powers, that does not mean that authorizing every committee to do so would be constitutional.
+The D.C.
+Circuit also should have applied the clear-statement rule.
+It held that "the House Rules have no effect whatsoever on the balance between Congress and the President."
+App.
+59. But this Court disagrees: "Whenever constitutional limits upon the investigative power of Congress have to be drawn by this Court, it ought only to be done after Congress has demonstrated its full awareness of what is at stake by unequivocally authorizing an inquiry of dubious limits."
+Rumely, 345 U.S. at 46.
+Forcing Congress to be fully aware and unequivocal vindicates important separationof-powers principles.
+App.
+120-21 (Rao, J., dissenting).
 Investigative demands like this one can "distract a President from his public duties, to the detriment of not only the President and his office but also the Nation that the Presidency was designed to serve."
-Fitzgerald, 457 U.S. at 753; see id. at 760-61 (Burger, C.J., concurring) ("The essential purpose of the separation of powers is to allow for independent functioning of each coequal branch of government within its assigned sphere of responsibility, free from risk of control, interference, or intimidation by other branches.").
-The full House should have to expressly delegate authority to its standing committees before they are unleashed to "issue successive subpoenas in waves, making far-reaching demands that harry the President and distract his attention."
+Fitzgerald, 457 U.S. at 753; see also id. at 760-61 (Burger, C.J., concurring) ("The essential purpose of the separation of powers is to allow for independent functioning of each coequal branch of government within its assigned sphere of responsibility, free from risk of control, interference, or intimidation by other branches.").
+The full House must clearly delegate authority to its standing committees before they are unleashed to "issue successive subpoenas in waves, making far-reaching demands that harry the President and distract his attention."
 U.S. Amicus Br., CADC Doc.
-1800932 at 11.
+12 at 11.

 The D.C.
 Circuit concluded that these concerns are hypothetical "because the only subpoena" at issue "is the one directed at Mazars," and no argument has been made that "compliance with that subpoena risks unconstitutionally burdening the President's core duties."
 App.
-75a.
-But that misunderstood Petitioners' argument and the legal framework upon which it is built.
+64. But that misunderstood Applicants' argument and the legal framework upon which it is built.
 App.
-152a-56a (Rao, J., dissenting).
-This Court takes a categorical approach to issues of this sort.
-See Fitzgerald, 457 U.S. at 751-53.
+130-131 (Rao, J., dissenting).
+This Court takes a categorical approach to presidential immunity.
+See Fitzgerald, 457 U.S. at 751-53; Jones, 520 U.S. at 689-702.
+Immunity, accordingly, does not turn on the idiosyncratic burdens (or lack thereof) of a particular subpoena.
 The issue is whether "this particular [subpoena]-as well as the potential additional [subpoenas] that an affirmance of the Court of Appeals judgment might spawn-may impose an unacceptable burden on the ... office."
-Clinton, 520 U.S. at 701-02 (emphasis added).
-It would clearly distract the President from his official duties if every standing committee of Congress had the power to "compel" him "to disclose personal records that might inform the legislation" it is considering.
+Jones, 520 U.S. at 701-02.
+The President plainly would be distracted from his official duties if every standing committee of

+Congress has the authority to "compel the President to disclose personal records that might inform the legislation" it purports to be considering.
 App.
-216a (Katsas, J., dissenting from denial of rehearing en banc).
+139 (Katsas, J., dissenting from denial of rehearing en banc).